In Defense of Content

 And then, as I was spinning through the Fast Company email newsletter that I receive daily, I saw this article about Google’s recent battles with content farms.
 Click here for that link.

-Jimmy Wales, founder of Wikipedia, hit the nail on the head for me when he wrote: “I think good quality content comes from either really passionate fans, or from paying proper journalists a proper salary to write.
+Jimmy Wales, the founder of Wikipedia, hit the nail on the head for me when he wrote: “I think good quality content comes from either really passionate fans, or from paying proper journalists a proper salary to write.
 But paying people a very low amount of money to write about stuff they don’t care about — that doesn’t work.”

 I’d add that good content also can come out of professionals who take the time to learn the ins and outs of the industry they are writing about.
-For instance, I pride myself in diving into every one of my client’s industries and learning what they do, how they want to communicate their message, how their competitors are communicating and what will strike a chord with their clients (current, potential or past).
+For instance, I pride myself on diving into every one of my client’s industries and learning what they do, how they want to communicate their message, how their competitors are communicating and what will strike a chord with their clients (current, potential or past).
 That’s the same philosophy I used during my journalism and book writing days.

 And, while I know it’s crucial, I just don’t believe that copy (whether it’s used on a website or in an ad) should be rife with buzzwords that are only there to capture a search engine’s algorithm.